norbix/norbix.dev/content/posts/design-patterns/index.md

    Allows incompatible interfaces to work together.

-   An **Adapter** is a design construct that adapts an existing interface **X** to conform to the required interface **Y**.
+   An **Adapter** is a design construct that adapts an existing interface **SpecificRequest** to conform to the required interface **Request**.
 It acts as a translator or bridge between two systems that otherwise couldn’t work together.

    🧭 To implement an adapter in Go: